manuganji/manuganji.github.io/_posts/2014-10-20-buy-good-21-speakers-hyderabad-india.md

 comments: true
 share: true
 ---
 You want to buy a good 2.1 speakers system under 6,000 INR in Hyderabad.
 This is the research I did for the same.
 The online prices are way higher than what you can get offline.
-For example, this C3 listed below is sold at ~11k online but apparently you can get one for ~6k offline.
+For example, this C3 that I listed below is sold at ~11k online but apparently you can get one for ~6k offline.

 #### Expert advice